Metaprogramming Ruby Part 4

 &some_block

-operator: block must be passed in as last argument to a method and prepended with & operator, converts the block to Proc
+&operator: block must be passed in as last argument to a method and prepended with & operator, converts the block to Proc

 method_missing